-This is a list of what I believe are the 10 best Western novels ever written.
+This is a list of what I believe are the 10 best Western books ever written.
 They are numbered, but are in no particular order and are really a list of my favorites.
 If you haven’t read many Westerns, you can’t go wrong with anything in this list.
 Even if you don’t think it belongs in the Top 10, you will most likely enjoy it.

 1. Lonesome Dove – Larry McMurtry